 - An application for HWD and HCS services goes to the HCS HWD regional specialist.

 - An application for HWD and no HCS services goes to the DDA LTC HWD specialty unit.
-This includes HWD clients with no DDA or HCS services.

 Worker Responsibilities for HWD receiving HCS or DDA services